 From miniature pieces that add a subtle accent, to larger-than-life sculptures that command instant attention, sculptures come in every size under the sun.
 As such, it’s important to choose sculptures whose size meshes well with their surrounding environment.
 Young advises, “Keep in mind not only the size of the sculpture, but the size of the surface you are placing the sculpture on (such as a table), the proportions of other furniture in the room, and the dimensions of the room in general.
 A sculpture should not be too big or too small for its context.”

-Large sculptures, like the Abstract Wire Man, are ideal for creating a focal point in a space and can be set on the floor of a living room or entryway to make a statement.
+Large sculptures are ideal for creating a focal point and can be set on the floor of a living room or entryway to make a statement.
+Take, for instance, the Swim Swallow Sculpture – with its commanding size and outstretched arms, Swim Swallow is a work that is ideal for expansive, high-ceilinged spaces, or even outdoors.
 On the other hand, smaller sculptures like the Dotted Horned Owl or Colorful Puppies Trio are highly versatile and can add pops of personality to anywhere from a desk to a night table, to a bookshelf.

 Contemporary sculptures come in such a wide variety of styles that you are sure to find one that’s a perfect match for your aesthetic.
 When shopping for sculptures based on style, Young recommends matching a sculpture to the ambiance of the room you want to place it in, and thinking about how you want people to feel in that room.
 Her personal favorites are Copenhagen’s Ambienti Glamour sculptures, designed in Italy – “Their bright colors and patterns are perfect for adding joy and whimsy to a space,” she says.
 Whether it’s the relaxed mood of the Withney Sculpture, the vivacious energy of the Flying Girl, or the humorous appearance of the Pop Black Dog, Ambienti Glamour sculptures are ideal for those wanting to infuse a room with color and fun.